Welcome to Digital Humanities at UO!

 The New Media and Culture Certificate (NMCC) offers a graduate certificate in new media scholarship.
 This certificate program is a collaborative venture among the College of Arts and Sciences, the School of Architecture and Allied Arts, and the School of Journalism and Communication.

-The Digital Scholarship Center (DSC) at Knight Library has long supported faculty in the development of digital projects.
-The Digital Scholarship Center (DSC) collaborates with faculty and students to transform research and scholarly communication using new media and digital technologies.
+The Digital Scholarship Center (DSC), located on the first floor of Knight Library, has long supported UO faculty in the development of digital scholarship.
 Based on a foundation of access, sharing, and preservation, the DSC provides digital asset management, digital preservation, training, consultations, and tools for digital scholarship.
+To set up a consultation meeting follow this link.

+This site, DH and UO, is a community space designed to showcase DH interests and projects across campus.
 Please visit this site to keep up with our progress.
-We will update our events calendar regularly with announcements about hands-on workshops to build DH projects, the DH working group where members of our community meet to discuss work in progress, and other events around campus relating to DH.
+We will update our events calendar regularly with announcements about hands-on workshops to build DH projects, the DH Speaker Series, and other events where we’ll share our work and interests.

 Interested in Joining Our blog?

-Questions about this website or DH programming should be addressed to Rachel Rochester, firstname.lastname@example.org, or Professor Heidi Kaufman, Department of English: email@example.com.
+Questions about this website or DH programming should be addressed to Hayley Brazier, firstname.lastname@example.org, or Professor Heidi Kaufman, Department of English: email@example.com.